ethereum/EIPs/SIPS/sip-58.md

 <!--Test cases for an implementation are mandatory for SIPs but can be included with the implementation..-->

-- The above events are emitted off the Synthetix Proxy.
+- The events are emitted off the Exchanger contract.
 - When `Exchanger.settle()` is invoked, the `_settlementsOwing` function is invoked and returns (uint reclaimAmount, uint rebateAmount, uint numEntries).
 - When `Exchanger.settle()` is invoked, it emits `ExchangeEntryReclaim` event for each ExchangeEntry that has a reclaim amount - (`amountReceived > amountShouldHaveReceived`).
 - When `Exchanger.settle()` is invoked, it emits `ExchangeEntryRebate` event for each ExchangeEntry that has a rebate amount - (`amountShouldHaveReceived > amountReceived`).